April 20-22, Virtual

 More people need to critically think about the way they digest media and political messages, as well as the outcomes and risks of not doing so, according to Keynoter Ron Jones.
 Our current political and media ecosystem can be defined as an “all-against-all” enterprise--a kind of segmented, self-perpetuating machine that does a poor job of giving context across ideological points of view.
 This gap is then used to divide us even further.

 In this short, engaging workshop, Jones explores the topic of civil discourse and gives you practical tools and context for approaching potentially difficult social conversations from a space more informed by compassion and contextual learning.
 You will either learn to more deeply understand the concepts that define us all as a nation or be taken down by them.

 BONUS!
-This one-hour, thought-provoking workshop will be followed from 3:10 to 5:10 p.m. with an interactive breakout by Jones titled “Hellfighter.”
+This one-hour, thought-provoking workshop will be followed at 11:20 a.m.
+Saturday, April 22 with an interactive breakout by Jones titled “Hellfighter.”
 Through discussion and video-based activities, you’ll develop a more-layered understanding of the deep systemic nature of American’s racial biases, thanks to an overview of more than 100 years of societal and institutional bigotry and racism.

 This historical review will explain the roots of those systems and their ongoing impacts on contemporary governmental policy, banking, education, law enforcement, and generational wealth acquisition.

-Bring your own personal family and experiential context into this discussion.
-You’ll be building a narrative and toolkit for the deeper, shared understanding necessary for sustained social change and equity.
+Afterwards, you’ll be able to build a narrative for the deeper, shared understanding necessary for sustained social change and equity.